osohq/oso/docs/content/python/new-roles/getting-started.md

 ## Setting up the Oso Instance

+{{% callout "Already using sqlalchemy-oso?" "blue" %}}

+We're going to cover some of the basics of using Oso and the `sqlalchemy-oso` library.
+If you're already familiar with this [skip ahead to configuring roles](#controlling-access-with-roles).

+{{% /callout %}}

 Oso is a library that we use in our application for authorization.
 It requires no additional infrastructure.
 Instead, the SQLAlchemy library helps you authorize data in your existing data store.
 Data required for